-Applicants must identify the specific focus area (i.e., A or B) under which they are applying as part of the competition title on the application cover sheet (SF form 424, line 4).
+Applicants must identify the specific focus area (i.e., A or B) under which they are applying as part of the competition title on the application cover sheet (SF 424, line 12).
 Applicants may not submit the same proposal under more than one focus area.
+Applicants may submit different proposals in different focus areas.